amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 };
 ```

 I like the general idea.
-There is a collection of changes and we need to _apply_ them to a `StudentTable` to
+There is a collection of changes that need to be _applied_ to a `StudentTable` to
 obtain a new `StudentTable`.

-That idea pretty much looks like a `reduce` because we are _folding_ all the changes into a an existing _table_ to create
+That idea pretty much looks like a `reduce` because the changes are _folded_ into a an existing _table_ to create
 a new version.

 The steps are: